Interactions and usability with Windows Phone

-Settings that require more than a single screen should use overlying half screens to avoid losing context when the SIP keyboard is displayed.
+- Settings that require more than a single screen should use overlying half screens to avoid losing context when the soft keyboard is displayed.

-If you’re using additional screens with Commit and Cancel buttons, clicking those buttons should perform the associated action and return the user to the main settings screen.
+- If you're using additional screens with Apply and Cancel buttons, clicking those buttons should perform the associated action and return the user to the main settings screen.

 To keep the heading of settings control panels consistent, the heading for the settings page should look like the following: